Galaxy populations in groups and clusters-II. Conditional luminosity functions at redshifts from z~1 to z~0: The demarcation of red and blue samples

 \section{The demarcation of red and blue samples}

 To enable a more physically meaningful analysis, we separate the photometric galaxy sample into red and blue populations.
-For HSC member galaxies (centrals and satellites) within all group halos of mass $10^{12} M_{\odot} \leqslant M_\mathrm{h} < 10^{15} M_{\odot}$ at $0.2 \leqslant z < 0.5$, we measure the rest-frame $(g - z)$ color distribution in bins of $M_\mathrm{r}$, following the procedure described in Section~\ref{sec:method}.
-The results are shown as black points with error bars in Figure~\ref{fig:colorsepz1}, where the vertical axis represents galaxy counts normalized by the maximum value in each subpanel.
+For HSC member galaxies (centrals and satellites) within all group haloes of mass $10^{12} M_{\odot} \leqslant M_\mathrm{h} < 10^{15} M_{\odot}$ at $0.2 \leqslant z < 0.5$, we measure the rest-frame $(g - z)$ colour distribution in bins of $M_\mathrm{r}$, following the procedure described in Section~\ref{sec:method}.
+The results are shown as black points with error bars in Figure~\ref{fig:coloursepz1}, where the vertical axis represents galaxy counts normalized by the maximum value in each subpanel.
 Uncertainties are estimated by bootstrapping 200 realizations of the group sample.
 To improve the signal-to-noise ratio, we adopt wider luminosity bins for fainter galaxies.

-The color distribution exhibits clear bimodality across a broad luminosity range.
+The colour distribution generally exhibits a bimodal structure across a broad luminosity range.
 We therefore fit each distribution with a double-Gaussian model, in which the two components represent the red and blue populations.
 The fits are performed using an MCMC approach with a Gaussian likelihood and flat priors, yielding five free parameters: the means, variances, and relative amplitude of the two components.
 The posterior distributions converge well to single peaks, confirming the robustness of the fits.
-The resulting best-fit models are shown in Figure~\ref{fig:colorsepz1}, where the total, red, and blue components are plotted as green, red, and blue curves, respectively.
+The resulting best-fit models are shown in Figure~\ref{fig:coloursepz1}, where the total, red, and blue components are plotted as green, red, and blue curves, respectively.

-The intersections of the red and blue components define the color division between the two populations, indicated by vertical dashed lines in Figure~\ref{fig:colorsepz1} and green crosses in Figure~\ref{fig:cmdz1}.
+The intersections of the red and blue components define the colour division between the two populations, indicated by vertical dashed lines in Figure~\ref{fig:coloursepz1} and green crosses in Figure~\ref{fig:cmdz1}.
 In Figure~\ref{fig:cmdz1}, the red and blue lines, together with their shaded regions, represent the mean and $1\sigma$ ranges of the best-fitting Gaussian components for the red and blue modes, respectively.
 To parameterize the dividing line between the two populations as a function of $M_\mathrm{r}$, we adopt the same functional form as \citet{Baldry2004Quantifying}:

 To reduce parameter degeneracy, we fix $q_1 = -15$ and $q_2 = 5$, following \citetalias{Meng2023Galaxy}.
 We assume that the bi-Gaussian fits accurately represent the intrinsic red and blue galaxy populations.
 We adopt the same optimization method as in \citetalias{Meng2023Galaxy}.
 For each magnitude subsample $i$, and for a given pair of parameters $(p_0, q_0)$, we define the completeness factors $C_\mathrm{r,i}$ and $C_\mathrm{b,i}$ as the fractions of true red and blue galaxies correctly identified, and the reliability factors $R_\mathrm{r,i}$ and $R_\mathrm{b,i}$ as the fractions of true galaxies among those classified as red or blue.
 Combining these quantities across all $M_\mathrm{r}$ subsamples, we maximize the overall merit function $P$, defined as